 Forward-Looking Safe Harbor Statement

 This press release may contain forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 Actual results could differ materially from those discussed due to known and unknown risks, uncertainties, and other factors.
 These forward-looking statements generally can be identified by the use of words such as "expect," "plan," "anticipate," "could," "may," "intend," "will," "continue," "future," other words of similar meaning and the use of future dates.
-Forward-looking statements in this press release include statements about the company’s growth prospects.
+Forward-looking statements in this press release include statements about our expectation that the marketing campaign should continue to promote increased demand for Lap-Band® procedures and, thus, potentially a significant increase in revenues for ReShape.
 These and additional risks and uncertainties are described more fully in the company's filings with the Securities and Exchange Commission, including those factors identified as "risk factors" in our most recent Annual Report on Form 10-K and subsequent Quarterly Reports on Form 10-Q. We are providing this information as of the date of this press release and do not undertake any obligation to update any forward-looking statements contained in this document as a result of new information, future events or otherwise, except as required by law.